lendway/lendway.github.io/Research.md

 "Unequal Punishment?
 Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath).
 R&R at the _**Journal of Politics**_.
 [Paper Link](/10.10.25_Equal_Protection_Paper.pdf)

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)

-"AI, Digital Twins, and the Ethics of Training Data in Healthcare" (with Amber Bansal, Rebecca Lendway, Arvind Salem, and Jadon Urogdy).

 **Book Under Review**